Agoric/agoric-sdk/README.md

 [![Promises/A+ 1.1 compliant][aplus-logo]][aplus-url] Promises/A+ 1.1 compliant

-Create a class which implements the eventual-send Promise API.
+Extend a Promise class to implements the eventual-send API.
 This API is used by the ECMAScript infix-bang proposal.

 ## How to use

 > Note: If you're writing an application, you probably don't want to use this package directly.
 You'll want to use the eventual-send `!` operator (infix bang) provided in [SES](https://github.com/Agoric/SES) or other platforms.

-The created `EPromise` class can be used as described in `test/test.js`.
+The updated `EPromise` class can be used as described in `test/test.js`.

 ## Creating a custom EPromise Class

-This package (`@agoric/eventual-send`) provides a `makeEPromiseClass()` which can be used to build your own `EPromise` class.
-When you call `makeEPromiseClass()`, you give it an underlying `Promise` class that is inherited and augmented with eventual-send methods.
+This package (`@agoric/eventual-send`) provides a `maybeExtendPromise()` which can be used to extend your own `Promise` class.
+When you call `maybeExtendPromise()`, you give it an underlying `Promise` constructor that is augmented with eventual-send methods.

-You can create an `EPromise` class from any existing Promises/A+ implementation, including the ECMAScript 6 and later `Promise` implementation.
+You can extend any existing Promises/A+ implementation, including the ECMAScript 6 and later `Promise` implementation.

 [aplus-url]: https://promisesaplus.com/
 [aplus-logo]: https://promisesaplus.com/assets/logo-small.png